Top Immigration Industries USCIS Loves Working With

 For E2, The USCIS favors working with Restaurants, Retail Shops, Gas Stations, Grocery Stores, and Spas.

-Both of these features fulfill two main proponents of the E2 visa application.
+Both of these features fulfill the two main proponents of the E2 visa application.
 In this regard, they meet USCIS’s criteria.
-Consider a business in these industry when seeking the E2 visa.
+Consider a business in these industries when seeking an E2 visa.

 Top 5 Industries for the L1 Visa

 The L1 visa recruits highly specialized employees from a foreign position and places them into a U.S. position.
 These individuals are knowledgeable and come with years of education and experience.

 For L1, the USCIS favors working with Agriculture, Technology, Manufacturing, Financial Services, and Health industry businesses.

 Because these fields require employees with specific skill sets, they are more likely to be within the parameters of USCIS’s criteria.
 Applicants working in any of these fields are almost always in demand, their abilities self-managed, and their knowledge coveted.
 Therefore, these industries are ideal when applying for an L1.